caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 Review

 ## SLIDE 18
-Throughout this boot camp, you will gain a number of skills, including:
+Throughout this boot camp, you will gain a number of skills, including (_REVIEW SLIDE THEN_)...

-- Design thinking, UX, and human-centered design research methods
-- User research
-- Interaction design
-- Information architecture
-- UI design
-- Visual design
-- UI branding
-- Front-end web design
-- Responsive web design (RWD)

 You will learn the necessary hard skills to be effective UX/UI designers.
 However, your biggest challenge will be developing the critical soft skills of design, including but not limited to: